fwsa-batch2/venkatakrishnan.mari__web_project/README.md

 * Email and Password should be registered already in the localstorage if it doesn't match the user is asked to create a account
 * Both the fields should match to the details already stored even anyone of the field doesn't match it will show an alert
 * If all the fields are matched correctly the user will be redirected to the main page

+### CART PAGE
+* All details store in localstorage and gets into another page.
+* In localstorage store important information like imagelink,cost,totalprice,number of quantity,length.